There are a lot of questions related to standard photo print sizes, image size, resolution, pixels, PPI, DPI…

 You take a photo that looks amazing and high quality on the screen, but when actually printed on a paper it just doesn’t translate well.
 You end up getting blurry images or a photo has a lot of digital noise, and overall the result is a lot worse than what you saw on the screen.

-What is the problem here?
+What’s the problem here?

 Part of the reason has to do with how a printed image is created vs. how a digital image is displayed.
 You need to understand how the print quality has to do with image size and resolution.

 So, in this guide I’ll answer the following:

 What is the best DPI for printing photos?

 How do pixels, image size and resolution affect each other and the print quality?

 A resolution to print size calculator (you can find image dimensions, pixels to print size or vice versa, and including passport size photo size in pixels too).